testcontainers/testcontainers-showcase/README.md

 # Testcontainers ShowCase

-This is sample SpringBoot based application demonstrating how to use various features of [Testcontainers](https://www.testcontainers.org/).
+This is a sample SpringBoot application demonstrating how to use various features of [Testcontainers](https://www.testcontainers.org/).

 ## Prerequisites
 * Install Java 17+